yasminh-dev/first-page-deployment/index.md

 * Collaborated with peers on team-based projects, utilizing Agile methodologies to simulate real-world development workflows
 * Contributed to real-world projects at Bank of America, applying Java programming and Spring framework knowledge to deliver impactful software solutions
-* Secured a prestigious internship with Bank of America through exceptional performance and commitment to learning
+* Successfully secured an internship with Bank of America through outstanding performance and a passion for learning
 * Created and optimized SQL queries to retrieve and manipulate data in MySQL databases

 ## Education